MileHacker Logo

 Climate Patterns

-Padua experiences a humid subtropical climate, offering distinct seasonal variations.
+Padua experiences a humid subtropical climate, offering distinct changes by season.
 Summer (June-August) brings hot, humid conditions.
-Autumn (September-November) offers mild and pleasant weather.
+Autumn (September-November) offers gentle and pleasant weather.
 Winter (December-February) is cold and damp with fog.
 Spring (March-May) sees gradual temperature rises and blooming landscapes.

 Seasonal Analysis